ss-ramesh/C.A.S.E/README.md

 # C.A.S.E
-C.A.S.E (Personalized + Ethic-less LLM w/ Text-to-Speech 2-Way Communication)
+C.A.S.E (Personalized + Ethic-less LLM w/ TTS and AI Cloned Voice of C.A.S.E.from Interstellar